 Precise causes and factors involved in the incident have not yet been determined and this is unlikely to happen until after the final Major Incident Investigation Board (MIIB) report is published.
-In the meantime, we set-up the Joint Claims Committee (JCC) in March 2006 to oversee the management of the claims received from local residents, local businesses and other insurance companies.
+In the meantime, they set-up the Joint Claims Committee (JCC) in March 2006 to oversee the management of the claims received from local residents, local businesses and other insurance companies.

 Most of those affected have been able to recover their losses from their own household or business insurance.
-However, we recognise that not everyone has insurance and even if they do, some losses and hardships are not covered by insurance.
+However, they recognise that not everyone has insurance and even if they do, some losses and hardships are not covered by insurance.

 Settling all personal injury claims

 In October 2006, they announced their intention to settle all personal injury claims in good faith, as if liability were not an issue.
 They are making good progress in doing this.

 HOSI welcomed the assistance provided on 30 October 2006 by Senior Master Turner of the High Court in facilitating a structured timetable for negotiating and settling claims relating to the Buncefield incident.
 They continue to work with all parties involved to ensure the timeframes set out by the Senior Master during the hearing are met.

 They have been actively exploring ways in which all other non-personal injury claims can be settled.
 The JCC has established a system for assessing, on a case-by-case basis, claims from people who are experiencing particular hardship as a result of the incident, pending determination of legal liability.
 HOSI has sent questionnaires to individuals and solicitors to find out the nature of their losses and their individual circumstances.
 A guidance note is available to explain the claims process and their loss adjustors have representatives available to provide assistance for people completing the questionnaires.

 They have made significant progress, with agreement now having been reached to settle approximately 50% of all claims.